Media Literacy Curriculum

 These companies use means of media to achieve these

 commercial purposes.
-They use the TV advertisement and
+They use the TV advertisement

-programs, Radio audio advertisements, newspapers news
+and programs, Radio audio advertisements, newspapers

-texts, articles and pictures, graphics, magazines stories
+news texts, articles and pictures, graphics, magazines

-Facebook, Twitter, Instgram and What's App. to advertise
+scripts like Facebook, Twitter, Instgram and

-their products to earn much money.
+What's App. to advertise their products to earn

 Some of these commercial companies are good.
 They